Infographic produced using Easel.ly (www.easel.ly)

 — Greatbase Apartments (@Greatbase) January 13, 2015

 Our send-off show on the 4th of January was performed in the St Andrew Square spiegeltent, erected for Edinburgh’s Christmas.
-Billed as a raucous burlesque, this was another first for me, and I admit to having measured expectations of ‘Briefs: The Second Coming’.
-I thought it might be cheap and vulgar; and that it was, but thankfully in the way that works, which is to say, self-consciously, brazenly, and therefore, hilariously.
-Ample light relief came in the banter of our witty and warming transvestite host, Shivannah, as well as in the prevalence of bananas, with which several audience members were victimized (all great fun so long as I’m not one of them).
-Most important for me, however, was the skilfulness undergirding the show: the acrobatics were awesome, Shivannah’s magic breathtaking, and the ensemble elements captivating.
-Sadly, for prudent health and safety reasons, photos are prohibited, which does them a disservice with all the spectacle involved.
-Briefs was the biggest surprise of the programme for me, and I’ll be catching them again if they’re back for the Fringe this year.
+Billed as a raucous burlesque, this was another first for me, so I wasn’t sure what to expect of ‘Briefs: The Second Coming’.
+Given it was staged at a late hour I only anticipated that it would be risqué; and that it was, moreover in the way that delights, which is to say, self-consciously, brazenly, and therefore hilariously.
+Ample light relief came in the banter of our witty and warming transvestite host, Shivannah, as well as in the prevalence of bananas, with which several audience members were victimized (fortunately I wasn’t among them!).
+Most memorable for me, however, was the skilfulness undergirding the show: the acrobatics were awesome, Shivannah’s magic breathtaking, and the ensemble elements captivating.
+Sadly, for prudent health and safety reasons photos are prohibited, which does them a disservice with all the spectacle involved.
+Briefs was a revelation and I’ll be catching them again if they’re back for the Fringe this year.

 I thoroughly enjoyed my experience blogging for Edinburgh’s Hogmanay.
 It had a high novelty factor with my first concert, my first burlesque, and my first venture as an official blogger.
 The atmosphere throughout was upbeat, the shows were exciting and often surprising, and overall it left me with many memorable experiences to close one year and begin another on a high.
 A big thank you is due to the parties mentioned in the disclaimer below, and to Charlotte Gosling, our handler from organizers Unique Events, in particular.